NLO QCD corrections to polarised di-boson production in semi-leptonic final states

-We have checked numerically that the diagrams in \reffis{subfig:ug1} and \ref{subfig:ug2} give the leading contribution to the LT and TL state, respectively.
+We have verified that the Monte Carlo integration channels corresponding to the diagrams in \reffis{subfig:ug1} and \ref{subfig:ug2} give indeed the leading contribution to the LT and TL state, respectively.

 In the TL polarisation mode, all jets are thus produced relatively close in phase space, resulting in a less efficient decay-jet identification.
 In addition, the transverse $\PZ$~boson absorbs the entire hadronic recoil in the final state, allowing for a softer longitudinal boson and therefore a less severe unitarity suppression.
 For the LT mode the leptonically decaying longitudinal $\PZ$~boson needs a transverse momentum above $200\GeV$, which causes a stronger unitarity cancellation.
 These effects are further confirmed at differential level, as shown in \refse{subsec:dif_res}.
 Up to these differences, the mixed states give a contribution of about $14\%$ to the total cross-section at NLO QCD.